SRCH2/srch2-ngn/documentation/docs/index.md

 The last method *onIndexReady* will be called as soon as the SRCH2 server is up and running and has loaded the index this *Indexable* represents.
 The user can use this callback to check the status of the current loaded index, such as the record number inside the index.
-For instance, here the logic:
+For example:

 ```
     if (getRecordCount() == 0) {